cmoestl/icmecat_paper_2025/README.md

-# ICMECAT paper 2024
+# ICMECAT paper 2025

-Code for producing the results and figures for the Möstl et al. 2024 ICMECAT paper.
+Code for producing the results and figures for the Möstl et al. 2025 ICMECAT paper.

-Everything is produced with the notebook moestl_2024_icmecat.ipynb, see instructions on top of this file.
+Everything is produced with the notebook moestl_icmecat_results.ipynb, see instructions on top of this file.

 Environment is helio5, see /envs.